OpenKneeboard/OpenKneeboard/README.md

 * [Huion instructions](docs/huion.md)
 * [Wacom instructions](docs/wacom.md)

+Write down 9-lines, do quick sketches, and use PDF bookmarks/tables of contents.

 ### DirectInput Joystick and Keyboard Support

 Bind any of your device buttons (even if you have 128) to show/hide the kneeboard, previous tab, next tab, previous page, or next page.